sohuren/DPL_release/EL_release/README_DPL_EL.md

 In those log files, after each iteration, you can find result like this:
 Val set: Average loss: xx, Accuracy: xx/xx (xx%), precision: (0.xx), recall: (0.xx), f1: (0.xx)

-After training, you can replicate our test by running: python run_rnn_test.py
+After training, you can test on other data by running: python run_rnn_test.py

 Alternatively, you can supply additional arguments to run predictions on new instances.
 The format of the input text should be: sent + \tab + mention index